liskarmsimp/PatchMatchFusionNetwork/README.md

 # Instructions to access code:

-Download folder
+Download DFNet folder from fusion network repository, found below

-Open and run "PatchMatchX.py"
+Download, open, and run "PatchMatchX.py" in that folder

 To use different parameters, scroll to bottom: